 "Ruby Bridges is my personal (s)hero.
 The bravery that Ruby and her family had was unmatched.
 No matter the threats, trials, and tribulations they went through, Ruby walked up those steps every morning and attended school.
-As an educator in New Orleans, I took it upon myself to go visit William Frantz Elementary (now known as Akili Academy of New Orleans) and I felt an overwhelming sense of pride…She paved the way for me to not only be able to attend a school with children of all types of races, but most importantly, she paved the way for me to be able to teach my own classroom of children of different races.
-As I’m writing this, I’m thinking of my students who have Palestinian, Chinese, Honduran, Mexican, European, Ethiopian, Pakistani, American, Vietnamese, and all types of other descents.
-They are able to sit next to one another and class and tell their friends about their lives in other countries and their traditions they cherish.
-For this I thank many leaders in Black history, but for this particular moment, I thank Ruby Bridges."
+As an educator in New Orleans, I took it upon myself to go visit William Frantz Elementary (now known as Akili Academy of New Orleans) and I felt an overwhelming sense of pride…She paved the way for me to not only be able to attend a school with children of all races, but most importantly, she paved the way for me to be able to teach my own classroom of children of different races.
+As I’m writing this, I’m thinking of my students who have Palestinian, Chinese, Honduran, Mexican, European, Ethiopian, Pakistani, American, Vietnamese, and all other types of ancestry.
+They are able to sit next to one another in class and tell their friends about their lives in other countries and traditions they cherish.
+For this, I thank many leaders in Black history, but for this particular moment, I thank Ruby Bridges."

 “As a writer, I’m constantly inspired by our creative leaders during the Harlem Renaissance.
 We have a group of people who took the trauma of past and present and collectively created voice and representation.
-They reclaimed the arts and made a movement and through words and art they showed the fierce power, intellect and potential of Black community.”
+They reclaimed the arts and made a movement; through words and art they showed the fierce power, intellect, and potential of [the] Black community.”

 Marques Hollie agrees: